NontFakungkun/badminton-racket-selection/README.md

 Now come the highlight.
 I intended to have a scatter plot reflecting two main spec of the racket along with having multiple filters to help users select their suitable badminton racket.
 Each racket is coloured by series and shaped by skill level for visibility.

-The link to interactive chart in Tableau Public: https://public.tableau.com/views/DiscoverYourRacketYonexBadmintonRacketSelectionTool/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link
+Try out the chart in Tableau Public [here](https://public.tableau.com/views/DiscoverYourRacketYonexBadmintonRacketSelectionTool/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).